rduplain/memo/startups-for-people-with-problems.md

 multiple seed or convertible debt rounds) instead of taking a large sum of money up front.

-Alternatively, bootstrap a product/service by building it nights and weekends, and skip the first seed round.
+Alternatively, skip the first seed round.
+Bootstrap your product/service as a side project and get enough customers to start discussions on a full round.

 [t2d3]: https://www.battery.com/powered/helping-entrepreneurs-triple-triple-double-double-double-to-a-billion-dollar-company/